BartMassey/wordle5/README.md

 ```
 cargo run --release -- --solver rayon words-nyt-wordle.txt
 ```

-To turn on vowel pruning, add the `--prune-vowels` flag.

 To get a pseudovowel list and node count instrumentation, compile with feature `instrument`, for example